No-Bake Chocolate Caramel Bars

 - Score the bars by lightly running the knife over the bars where you want to cut them.
 Go back over the score lines a few times until you’ve almost cut right through the chocolate layer.

 - Re-heat the knife, dry and then follow the score lines to gently slice into 8 large bars or 16 small slices.
-I recommend making 16 small bars.

-For the Bottom Layer
+For the Crust